microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 ## Power BI: The remote name could not be resolved: '\<storage-account>.dfs.core.windows.net'

 Indicates that the storage account name is incorrect.
 If using FinOps hubs, verify the **StorageUrl** parameter from the deployment.
-See [Setup a FinOps hub report](../finops-hub/README.md#-create-a-new-hub) for details.
+See [Connect to your data](../_reporting/power-bi/README.md#-connect-to-your-data) for details.

 ---

 ## Power BI: We cannot convert the value null to type Logical

 Indicates that the **Billing Account ID** parameter is empty.
 If using FinOps hubs, set the value to the desired billing account ID.
 If you do not have access to the billing account or do not want to include commitment purchases and refunds, set the value to `0` and open the **CostDetails** query in the advanced editor and change the `2` to a `1`.
 This will inform the report to not load actual/billed cost data from the Cost Management connector.
-See [How to setup Power BI](../power-bi/setup.md#-setup-your-first-report) for details.
+See [Connect to your data](../_reporting/power-bi/README.md#-connect-to-your-data) for details.

-Applicable versions: **0.1 - 0.1.1** (fixed in **0.1.2**)
+Applicable versions: **0.1 - 0.1.1** (fixed in **0.2**)

 ---